InezPereira/academic-kickstart/content/post/mcmc_overview/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""
 +++
+Markov chain Monte Carlo methods are stochastic (as opposed to deterministic) approximation schemes which allow us to sample from complicated multi-dimensional distributions.
+Briefly put, the main idea is to construct a Markov chain on the state space whose stationary distribution is the density $p^\*(x)$ we wish to sample from.

+Wait, what?
+Can you repeat that?

+Yep, this general method builds up on a lot of concepts, which I won't have time (or space) to explore in one single article.
+Let's be honest, you wouldn't read the whole thing anyway.

+Sooo, here is the deal.
+I have been reading a lot (_a lot_ 🤓) of papers on this issue, and one of the things that really confused me was that I could not order or organize the different approaches in my head.
+So this first article is for those who already have a basic understanding of MCMC and wish to dig deeper but are, as I still am, often overwhelmed by this micro-field's jargon.

 * **Metropolis Hastings algorithm**
   * **Metropolis algorithm**: Here, the proposal distribution is symmetric, meaning